ekera/sfa/README.md

 Note that it is reasonable to assume that $r$ will in general be correctly computed:

-See for example Appendix A in [[E21]](https://doi.org/10.1515/jmc-2020-0006) for estimates based on simulations that show that enumerating a limited set of vectors in a lattice will yield the order, or the recent analysis in [[E24]](https://doi.org/10.1145/3655026) that yields a lower bound.
+See for example App.
+A in [[E21]](https://doi.org/10.1515/jmc-2020-0006) for estimates based on simulations that show that enumerating a limited set of vectors in a lattice will yield the order, or the recent analysis in [[E24]](https://doi.org/10.1145/3655026) that yields a lower bound.

 ### Test suites
 To test the [main script](sfa-success-probability.sage), attach the [test script](sfa-success-probability-test.sage) and call <code>test_sfa_success_probability()</code>.